-From: Paula Christensen, Director, Elementary Education
+Sam Stewart, Assistant Superintendent Paula Christensen, Director, Elementary Education From:

-Re: First Reading BP 5141.6 Student Nutrition and Physical Activity
+Re: Approval of BP 5141.6 Student Nutrition and Physical Activity

-The proposed new Student Nutrition and Physical Activity Policy (BP 5141.6) and its accompanying AR 5146.6 are presented for both review at the worksession and for first reading.
+The proposed new Student Nutrition and Physical Activity Policy (BP 5141.6) and its accompanying AR 5146.6 are presented for approval.
 This policy is required by Federal regulation as part of the Child Nutrition and WIC Reauthorization Act of 2004 (Section 204: Local Wellness Policies) and must be in place in all school districts nationwide by June 30, 2006.